-: Immediately flush eyes with plenty of water, occasionally lifting the upper and lower Eye contact eyelids.
+Eye contact Immediately flush eyes with plenty of water, occasionally lifting the upper and lower eyelids.
 Check for and remove any contact lenses.
 Get medical attention if irritation occurs.

-Inhalation : Remove victim to fresh air and keep at rest in a position comfortable for breathing.
+Inhalation Remove victim to fresh air and keep at rest in a position comfortable for breathing.
 Get medical attention if symptoms occur.

-: Flush contaminated skin with plenty of water.
+Skin contact : Flush contaminated skin with plenty of water.
 Get medical attention if symptoms occur.
-Skin contact conscious, give small quantities of water to drink.
+Ingestion : Wash out mouth with water.
+If material has been swallowed and the exposed person is conscious, give small quantities of water to drink.
 Do not induce vomiting unless directed to do so by medical personnel.
 Get medical attention if symptoms occur.